 How would you describe your role to someone outside of the finance industry?

-I’m an equity research analyst.
+I’m an Executive Director in Equity Research.
 I analyze US stocks, and have recently been focusing on tech stocks.
 With a team of analysts and associates I collect data, build financial models, and publish reports on our views.

 What is a typical day like for you?